authgear/authgear-server/docs/specs/saml.md

 ### <a id="1_6"></a> The Login Endpoint

-- The URL is https://example.authgear.cloud/saml2/login/ENTITY_ID.
-Where `ENTITY_ID` is the `id` of the service provider as specified in the config `saml.service_providers[index].id`.
+- The URL is https://example.authgear.cloud/saml2/login/EXAMPLE_ID.
+Where `EXAMPLE_ID` is the `id` of the service provider as specified in the config `saml.service_providers[index].id`.
 As a result, each service provider will have a independent login endpoint.
 - The metadata for each service provider will includes the above login endpoint.
 - When the endpoint receives a GET or POST request with a `<AuthnRequest>` provided, the [SP Initiated SSO flow](#1_1) will be triggered.
 - When the endpoint receives a GET request without a `<AuthnRequest>` provided, the [IdP Initiated SSO flow](#1_2) will be triggered.